 Did you know?
 Coral Garden is owned and run by two ladies who were high school classmates and became best friends.

-They serve unique dishes not commonly found in other Chinese restaurants (like Stir-Fried Pork Kidney), making it one of the must-try Chinese restaurants in Manila.
+They serve unique dishes not commonly found in other Chinese restaurants, making it one of the must-try Chinese restaurants in Manila.